3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 • Wedding website live

-• Marriage license researched
+• Marriage license requirements researched

 • Decor finalized